chaoxu/chaoxu.github.io/posts/2019-04-27-union-of-intervals-in-sql.md

 20   30
 ```

 We do not allow empty intervals, so we cannot have $a=b$.

+# Previous Works

+Note this is a common interview problem, [LeetCode 56.
+Merge Intervals](https://leetcode.com/problems/merge-intervals/).
 I was surprised find a [very short solution on stackoverflow](https://stackoverflow.com/a/8120432/303863).

 ```sql
 SELECT